iltoga/ecnotes-go/README.md

 ### CONTRIBUTE

 If you like this project and feel that something is missing, broken or can be improved, consider to contribute by joining it!
+There are two branches at the moment:
+- main: master (stable) branch
+- dev: development (potentially unstable) branch

-Please follow these guide on how to contribute on GitHub: https://www.dataschool.io/how-to-contribute-on-github/
+Please follow this guide on how to contribute on GitHub: https://www.dataschool.io/how-to-contribute-on-github/ and fork from dev branch to create a PR